CrazyNoobCat/Hey-You-Interactive-Display/README.md

 The display will be sent (event, deviceID, args)

 **Server Emit Codes**
-- clidentDC Format: ('clientDC', clientDeviceID); --> Informs the display that a client has been disconnected from their activity
+- clidentDisconnect Format: ('clientDisconnect', clientDeviceID); --> Informs the display that a client has been disconnected from their activity

 **Notes**